mlibrary/umich-lib-ui/www/docs/button.md

 title: "Button"
 ---

-Use buttons to move though a transaction, aim to use only one button per page.
+<lede>Use buttons to move though a transaction, aim to use only one button per page.</lede>

 ```jsx
 // @live